Final results of the 2002 Alabama Closed Table Tennis Championships

 Gu defeated Tommie Dailey Sr. of Birmingham to win the seniors.

-Landry defeated Saha and his older sister Alisha Landry in the juniors competition.
+Landry defeated Saha and his older sister Alisha Landry in the juniors

 Ng defeated Alisha Landry of Huntsville for the women's championship.